preemptive/dasho-samples/android/README.md

 If you see these messages unexpectedly, please review the `README.md` for the sample and review any changes you may have made to the configuration.

 >Android is a trademark of Google Inc.
+><br>Java is a registered trademark of Oracle and/or its affiliates.
 ><br>Kotlin is a trademark of the Kotlin Foundation.